ACS3, NASA’s Advanced Composite Solar Sail System

 The acceleration a solar sail spacecraft receives from sunlight depends on the size of the sail and the mass of the spacecraft.
 To increase performance, mission designers must look towards bigger sails and lighter spacecraft.

 Solar sails require long booms to hold them taut.
 LightSail 2 and other solar sail spacecraft use metal booms, which are heavy and can warp unpredictably due to the hot-and-cold temperature swings they experience in space.
-ACS3 will use composite booms made of carbon fiber reinforced polymer.
-CFRP materials have high strength and low weight, and can be found in numerous aerospace, automotive, and medical applications.
+ACS3 uses composite booms made of carbon fiber reinforced polymer.
+CFRP materials have high strength and low weight, and they can be found in numerous aerospace, automotive, and medical applications.

 Each ACS3 sail boom measures 7 meters (23 feet) long, but weighs just 900 grams, or 2 pounds, making them 75% lighter than metallic booms.
 NASA says they are 100 times less susceptible to warping under extreme temperature swings.